Configure security settings

 7. Select an app to approve.

-8. If you selected a web app, you can optionally turn off the Show in app launcher toggle button to hide the web app in the app launcher.
+8. Optionally, if you selected a web app, turn off the Show in app launcher toggle button to hide the web app in the app launcher.

 To show the web app in the app launcher, leave this toggle button turned on and follow the steps in Manage apps in the app launcher.